How Age, Hormones, and Diet Affect Your Skin

 The gut-skin axis: why your digestion shows on your face

-This is one of the most underappreciated connections in women’s health after 50, and it’s one that research is only beginning to fully map.
+This is one of the most underappreciated connections in women’s health after 50, and it directly shapes how age, hormones, and diet affect the skin at the cellular level.
 Your gut and your skin are in constant communication through what scientists call the gut-skin axis.

 Your gut microbiome, the trillions of bacteria that live in your digestive system, directly influences systemic inflammation, hormone metabolism, and nutrient absorption.
 When your gut microbiome is imbalanced (a condition called dysbiosis), the effects often show up on your skin as increased redness, breakouts, uneven texture, and accelerated aging.